Using Application Audit

 • User - The user that performed the data load

-• Status Message - Displays the name of the data load rule.
-This column is no longer be available in the grid.
-However, this column is available in the exported or printed Data Load History report
+Status Message - Displays the name of the data load rule.
+This column is available only in the printed (Output > Print) or exported (Output > Export as Excel) Data Load History report.

 Was this article helpful?